nileshbhagwat/accessible-menu/docs/api/base-menu-item.md

 });
 ```

 The constructor populates the dom, elements, and submenu properties.
-It will _not_ initialize the menu item; this is left to the subclasses to envoke.
+It will _not_ initialize the menu item; this is left to the subclasses to evoke.

 ### Parameters {#constructor--parameters}